anuragdw710/parkingLotBackend/README.md

 using as being available.
 Due to government regulation, the system should provide me with the ability to find Out:

-● Registration numbers of all cars of a particular colour.
+- Registration numbers of all cars of a particular colour.
-● Slot number in which a car with a given registration number is parked.
+-Slot number in which a car with a given registration number is parked.
-● Slot numbers of all slots where a car of a particular colour is parked.
+- Slot numbers of all slots where a car of a particular colour is parked.

 Create the following APIs to
 1. Create new parking Lot with capacity